a7medkamel/eb2/README.md

 ### Misc
 - [ ] entry way light (track down replacement glass)
-- [x] laundry room door doesn't close / latch (less during summer, more during other month)
 - [ ] 2 lines of grout in master shower are flaking
 - [~] garage has lots of gaps in it
 - [ ] leaking shower handle in master tub

 ## Information
-- [ ] need paint codes for all the colors used
+- need paint codes for all the colors used
-  - paint code for white paint
+  - [x] paint code for white paint
-  - paint code for blue paint
+  - [ ] paint code for blue paint
+  - [x] light blue paint
+  - [x] black paint

 ## Other
 - [ ] missing 2 handles for built in cabinet